FAQ On Home Care

 8. Good Manners.

-9. Attention to details skill.
+9. Attention to detail skill.

 10. Listening Skills.